awakelife93/kotlin-clean-architecture-multimodule/README.md

 **Hexagonal Architecture** and **Multi-Module** structure.

 A production-ready Spring Boot multi-module project template built with Kotlin.
 It follows **Hexagonal Architecture (Ports and Adapters)** principles and Domain-Driven Design (DDD) patterns to ensure maintainability, testability, and scalability.
+The project includes a complete
+**OpenTelemetry-based observability stack** for unified monitoring, distributed tracing, and log aggregation.

 ## Architecture Overview